 - First in First out is the most intuitive and easiest of the three mechanisms to apply.
-Most of the time it is applied by default in the small scale shops and retail outlets.
-In fact, there would be businesses that will not be aware they are using this mechanism to assess their inventory in their workshops and warehouses.
+Most of the time, it is applied by default in the small scale shops and retail outlets.
+There would be businesses that will not be aware they are using this mechanism to assess their inventory in their workshops and warehouses.

-- Another advantage owing to its simplicity is the assumed flow of cash flow because of the costs matches to the actual cash flow and the physical flow of goods across the warehouse and
+- Another advantage is its simplicity because the costs match the actual cash flow and the physical flow of goods across the warehouse.

 - Purchases made at the end of the period under consideration does not affect the revenue calculations as the input cost is calculated based on the order in which these goods were produced.